7 Aug 2019

 Garment sales channels in the mainland have developed from the department stores, specialty stores and rural markets of the past to multiple sales channels, ranging from warehouse-style shopping centres, supermarkets and chain stores, specialised garment markets, mail-order, TV and online sales.

 Department stores: In the past, large department stores were the main channels through which garments were sold.
-In recent years, as e-commerce flourishes, retail sales of garments in department stores have been declining.
-According to Euromonitor, garment sales in department stores accounted for 37% of the overall garment market in 2012, but this figure dropped to 22% in 2017.
-Meanwhile, the market share of online garment sales rose from 7.5% in 2012 to 29.1% in 2017.
+In recent years, as e-commerce has flourished, retail sales of garments in department stores have been declining.
+According to Euromonitor, garment sales in department stores accounted for 41.2% of the overall garment market in 2013, but this figure dropped to 26.4% in 2018.
+Meanwhile, the market share of online garment sales rose from 7.3% in 2013 to 31.8% in 2018.

-Specialised garment markets: After years of development, as a mature model for the distribution of garment products, these markets are achieving good economic results and social influence, while establishing a sizeable industrial base.
+Specialised garment markets: As a mature model for the distribution of garment products after years of development, these markets are achieving good economic results and social influence, while establishing a sizeable industrial base.
 China’s main specialised garment markets are located in three regions: